eu-digital-identity-wallet/av-doc-technical-specification/docs/architecture.md

 ### 2.2.3 Revocation and Re-Issuance
 <!---
 NF, We do not support revocation and re-issuance.
 To remove?
--->
+Yes.
+Or write why do not have revocation -->

 The solution provides mechanisms for users to revoke and re-issue Proof of Age Attestations as needed.
 This ensures that